Guidelines and Forms

 - Illegal drugs may not be shown or consumed in a student film.

 - Filming with weapons (knives or firearms) can be dangerous on professional sets.
 Real weapons may not be used or shown in student films.
 Replica or prop weapons may be used, with approval from the Film Fest Director, after sharing and reviewing a production plan with the FilmFest Director and ACU Police.

 - One week before the proposed filming date, contact ACU PD (325-674-2305 or email@example.com) to submit a schedule of filming days, locations, and prop weapons to be used on set.
 They will share this information with Abilene PD as appropriate.

 - Filming in and around motor vehicles can be dangerous on professional sets.
 FilmFest recommends extreme care when filming in cars including disabling airbags when filming in a front passenger seat or using a mounted camera.
 Filming from the outside of a moving vehicle or any shots that put students in danger may disqualify a film.

 - Sexually-explicit language or scenes may not appear in a student film including any suggestion of nudity or couples in bed.

 Awards and Prizes

-All entries using copyrighted material (sound or picture) must obtain paper clearances and permission to use the material.
-Documentation showing this clearance and permission must be submitted with the application.
-Examples of copyrighted material may include: popular music, stock footage and still photographs.
-It is the Filmmaker’s responsibility to obtain rights, clearances and permission.
-The ACU Film Festival & Exposition (FilmFest) assumes no responsibility for violation of copyright law.
+All entries using copyrighted material must obtain written permission to use the material.
+Documentation showing permission from the rights holder must be submitted with the production notebook.
+Examples of copyrighted material may include: popular music, stock video footage and still photographs.
+It is the filmmaker’s responsibility to obtain rights, clearances and permission.
+ACU FilmFest assumes no responsibility for violation of copyright law.